 Schema therapy focuses on helping you identify your schemas and find ways to change these unhelpful patterns so that you can break the cycle once and for all.

-There is a good evidence-base for schema therapy in a range of conditions including eating disorder, personality disorder, substance misuse, anxiety and depression.
-But you do not need to have a mental health diagnosis to be able to benefit from schema therapy; this approach provides a really helpful way that we can all use to start to deepen our understanding of ourselves and how we are in relationships.
+There is a good evidence-base for schema therapy in a range of conditions including eating disorders, personality disorders, substance misuse, anxiety and depression.
+That said, you do not need to have a mental health diagnosis to be able to benefit from schema therapy.
+This approach provides a really helpful way that we can all use to start deepen our understanding of ourselves and how we are in our relationships.

 Schema therapy can be a great next step for you if you relate to any of the following:

-- I am interested in learning more about myself, self-development and want to change my relationship with myself and others.
+- I am interested in learning more about myself, self-development and want to change my relationship to myself and others

 - I am still impacted by things that have happened to me in my childhood and past and can feel triggered in the here and now

-- I often use ways to cope that are detrimental to my long-term goals, e.g., eating, smoking, drinking, binge-watching TV to detach from stress and my underlying
+- I often use ways to cope that are detrimental to my long-term goals, e.g. eating, smoking, drinking, binge-watching TV etc

 - I seem to go through life on autopilot and have difficulties understanding my own feelings or what I really need